QodotPlugin/qodotplugin.github.io/docs/entities.md

 ![](../images/solid-fgd-check.png)

-# 🚧 Models in Trenchbroom
+# Models in Trenchbroom
-You can display a model in TrenchBroom that will be built as the equivalent model in Godot.
-In this case, the Trenchbroom model just represents a point entity.
+You can display a model in TrenchBroom over a Point Class definition.
+You can then set up the equivalent model in Godot.

+## Requirements

+- The model has to be an .obj
+- You have to create an entity definition for this model specifically in your game’s FGD.
+- You have to enable `obj_neverball` in your Trenchbroom Game Config with this line: `"modelformats": [ "obj_neverball" ]`.
-The model has to be an .obj, and you have to create an entity definition in your game’s FGD for that one model.
-You cannot swap models in and out of Trenchbroom like you can with Source or other 2000s-era BSP workflows.
+- You cannot swap models in and out of Trenchbroom like you can with Source.

+## Setup

 You can add a **Meta Properties** in your point entity definition with model as the key and the relative path of your .obj file as the value.